kirjavascript/quine-howto/README.md

 eval([void null] + new function() {})
 void

+The data doesnt even have to be bytes, it can be anything.

+capjs compression

 class ValidatorClass { get [Symbol.toStringTag]() { return 'Validator'; } }
 []+new class ValidatorClass { get [Symbol.toStringTag]() { return 'Validator'; } }